 In the U.S., motorcycle helmet use went up from 60% in 2014 to 64% in 2015, according to the NHTSA.
-Unfortunately, as mentioned above, only 40% of riders in crashes last year in Ohio were wearing helmets.
-Luckily, those helmets saved a few lives — 50 riders, or 25% of riders wearing helmets, were killed.
-Those not wearing helmets?
-Nearly 68% were killed and another 54% injured.
+Unfortunately, as the Ohio State Highway Patrol’s records demonstrate, only about 40% of riders in motorcycle crashes in Ohio last year were wearing helmets—and this despite the fact that those helmets save lives: Among motorcyclists involved in accidents during 2017, only 2.5% of those wearing helmets were killed, compared with almost 5% of those not wearing helmets.

 Still undecided about wearing a helmet?
 The NHTSA provides this estimate on their effectiveness:

 Helmets are estimated to be 37% effective in preventing fatal injuries to motorcycle riders and 41% for motorcycle passengers.
 In other words, for every 100 motorcycle riders killed in crashes while not wearing helmets, 37 of them could have been saved had all 100 worn helmets.

 More information about motorcycle safety, including training sites and rider courses, can be found at the Ohio Department of Public Safety’s Motorcycle Ohio website.
 More on Ohio motorcycle laws and rules can be found here.